onewelcome/sdk-react-native/docs/topic-guides/4-user-authentication.md

 ## Get registered profiles

-While it is possible to keep track of registered users oneself, the React Native Plugin also provides a function to retrieve all registered profiles.
+While it is possible to keep track of registered users oneself, the React Native Plugin also provides a function to retrieve all registered profiles [getUserProfiles](../reference-guides/getUserProfiles.md).
 ```js
 OneginiSdk.getUserProfiles()
   .then(profiles => {